ahmedabdalla4/measeq/README.md

 ### Future Direction

 - Pipeline should run with a single execution command and run output data either against the specified single reference or against a specific defined reference per genotype
+  - We have a simple python script developed to do this called [`predict_genotype`](https://github.com/PHAC-NMLB-COG/predict_measles_genotype)
-- For IRIDA-Next, were hoping to evaluate generic viral pipeline options (or create one) and merge in virus specific post-processing stages
+- For IRIDA-Next, we're hoping to evaluate generic viral pipeline options (or create one) and merge in virus specific post-processing stages
   - So measeq post-processing would end up included there

 ## Introduction